rev-dot-now/o/README.md

 ## Tools

-The **o** architecture has several tools available for basic file-system operations, all powered by the latest in AI technology.
+The **O** architecture has several tools available for basic file-system operations, all powered by the latest in AI technology.
 Here’s what you can accomplish:

 - **agent-exit**: Exit an interactive agent session.
 This tool logs an optional message and error before exiting the process with a status code of 0 or 1, depending on whether an error was provided.
 - **command-exec**: Execute a command in the CLI and retrieve the results.
 This tool allows you to run any command as if you were typing it directly into the terminal, making it a powerful feature for automating tasks and integrating with other command-line utilities.